ellucian-developer/integration-postman/README.md

 ![](/screenshots/postmanRunRequest.png)

-## More Detail

-The general process for using Ethos Integration APIs is:
-* Use API Key to obtain JWT Access token
-* Use JWT Access Token to make API calls

-The JWT Access token expires after 5 minutes, so it is not necessary to obtain a new one *every* time an API call is made.
-If an expired JWT Access Token is used to make an API call the HTTP response will be **401 Unauthorized**.

 ## Pre-request Script
  This collection contains a pre-request script to simplify calling ethos end points.
 The script will automatically:
  1. Prepend the ethos integration url to any request that needs it.
 For example, to call https://integrate.elluciancloud.com/persons end point - you only need to enter 'persons'.
-Any endpoint that does not have the /api/{resource} pattern you will need to enter the full url
+Any endpoint that does not have the /api/{resource} pattern you will need to enter the full url.
  2. Manage Authorization token.
-The script will get and store and use the authorization token and refresh it as needed for timeouts.
+The script will get, store and use the authorization token.
 This requires a valid value in the variable 'ethosApiKey'
  3. Encode query string parameters.